With schools shut for the better part of the year, and with children at home, you’d expect them to pick up the reading habit. Has it happened?

 Children have been spending more and more time at home in the past 10 months.
 Being confined in their homes without schools for so long, keeping these children positively engaged was definitely a big concern.
 But parents, teachers and organisations such as Amar Chitra Katha and Kishore have been taking many efforts to tackle this.

 These organisations and publishing houses have shared free links to a treasure trove of literature for children, so that children can access these wonderful stories from home without parents having to go out and buy books.
 We at Bhaashaa Foundation also joined in this effort.

 We have reached out to more than 5,000 parents from different schools in our database with these links, encouraging children to immerse themselves in these beautiful stories.
 The time these children have spent at home, along with all these efforts on various fronts has definitely seen a rise in children picking up reading as a habit.

 While physical schools are closed, online classes seem to be going on.
 How do you think the introduction of these online teaching methods will affect the holistic development of a child?

-In a country like India, half of the population still don’t have access to the internet to access these online classes.
+Yet, in a country like India, half of the population still don’t have access to the internet.
 What happens to these children?
-As someone involved with children’s literature, have you done any work towards this?

 Do you think with schools closed, and book related public events not taking place, it’s more difficult to promote children’s literature than books for adults?